"You never forget the face of the person who is your last hope."

 Every single bad miss from Algieri (and he'll have a lot of them), will make it that much harder for his long arms to get back in time to protect him from getting chipped up in ways he won't understand.
 They say seeing is believing, but he won't be able to see what's making him lose faith.

-Marquez, in a recent interview with boxingscene.com, chimed in on Algieri's chances against Pacquiao.
+Marquez, in an interview with boxingscene.com, chimed in on Algieri's chances against Pacquiao.

 "He barely has a chance to win.
 Algieri is strong and he's durable.
 He also has boxing ability as he's shown against Ruslan Provodnikov - but he doesn't have the style to beat Pacquiao, who has great speed and power.
 I believe that [Pacquiao] can win by knockout."